cloud4rpi/docs/docs/http_api.md

 var_new_value      | New variable value | corresponding    | Any

-The commands are ordered chronologically.
+The commands are in chronological order.